 Setup We model a mutation as an unanticipated shock to an agent's discount factor.
 Instead of attempting to match the rate at which mutations occur in nature (something which would be difficult to calibrate) we instead consider the consequences of different types of one-off mutations.
 We assume mutations occur at only one point in time.
 Each mutation counterfactual involves an unexpected but permanent change in discount factor for 1% of agents belonging to the dynasty with that period's median discount factor.
-These mutants then form a new dynasty, retaining their net capital per capita from the previous period.47 These types of mutations can be divided into two categories based on the impact they have on an agent's 'fitness' or reproductive success: deleterious and advantageous mutations.
+These mutants then form a new dynasty, retaining their net capital per capita from the previous period.45 These types of mutations can be divided into two categories based on the impact they have on an agent's 'fitness' or reproductive success: deleterious and advantageous mutations.

 Deleterious mutations First, agents from the median dynasty can mutate to lower levels of patience.
 In the biological literature these types of mutations are known as 'deleterious' since the mutants have lower fitness than before: agents mutating to a lower level of patience will have fewer children over their lifetime than agents from that same dynasty who did not mutate.
 The aggregate effects of these deleterious mutations are short-lived and quantitatively small.
-Figure 19 reports the effect on population, inequality and interest rates of three separate mutations of the 2025 median dynasty to three different levels of lower patience.
+Figure 15 reports the effect on population, inequality and interest rates of three separate mutations of the 2025 median dynasty to three different levels of lower patience.
 It also shows the proportion of mutants in the population after the shock.
 Notice that the mutations - even that to the lowest patience - have very small effects on population, interest rates and inequality.
 Furthermore, selective pressure works against the low-patience mutants.
-Agents with lower patience will choose to have fewer children and their share will quickly diminish in the population: the lower the mutant's discount factor, the faster they will disappear.